1TaylanOzturk/29-ekim/README.md

 # 29 October Project

-This project contains a React App built for 29 October.
+This project contains a React App built for 29 October Turkish Republic Day.

 ## Technologies